ibm-cloud-docs/cloud-pak-data/add-more-services.md

 - Cognos Analytics
 - Watson Studio Premium

-If you want to install these addons, which are not supported by the IBM Cloud Catalog, they must be added manually.
+If you want to install these addons, which are not supported by the IBM Cloud catalog, they must be added manually.